kurttheviking/egreedy-js/README.md

 ## Contribute

 PRs are welcome!
 For bugs, please include a failing test which passes when your PR is applied.
+[Travis CI](https://travis-ci.org/kurttheviking/egreedy) provides on-demand testing for commits and pull requests.

 ## Caveat emptor